Home / PhD Studentships

-Medical Research Scotland has opened its annual call for doctoral training funding applications to University PhD supervisors across Scotland.
+Medical Research Scotland’s 2023 call for doctoral training funding applications to University PhD supervisors across Scotland is closed.

-The charity is looking to fund up to 25 four-year PhD studentships featuring collaborations between Universities and External Partner Organisations which will start in October 2023 and provide students with inspiring research and training experiences.
+The charity hopes to fund up to 25 four-year PhD studentships each year, featuring collaborations between Universities and External Partner Organisations.
+Studentships will start in October of the year following submission of applications and provide students with inspiring research and training experiences.

 Funded students receive a generous four-year stipend, up to £35,000 research expenses, £3,000 travel allowance and university fees (home rate) paid.